synadia-io/nex/nex-node/README.md

 This file tells `nex-node` where to find the kernel and rootfs for the firecracker VMs, as well as the CNI configuration.
 Finally, if you supply a non-empty value for `requester_public_keys`, that will serve as an allow-list for public **Xkeys** that can be used to submit requests.
 XKeys are basically [nkeys](https://docs.nats.io/running-a-nats-service/configuration/securing_nats/auth_intro/nkey_auth) that can be used for encryption.
 Note that the `network_name` field must match _exactly_ the `{network_name}.conflist` file in `/etc/cni/conf.d`.

 ## Reference
 Here's a look at the `fcnet.conflist` file that we use as a default.
 This gives each firecracker VM access to whatever the host can access, and allows the host to make inbound requests.
-Regardless of your CNI configuration, the `nex-node` process _**must**_ be able to make inbound HTTP/2 requests into the VM.
+Regardless of your CNI configuration, the agent process _must_ be able to communicate with the host node via the internal NATS server (defaults to running in port `9222`).

 ```json
 {